geodynamics/aspect/doc/sphinx/user/extending/plugin-types/postprocessors.md

-Postprocessors are arguably the most complex and powerful of the plugins available in ASPECT since they do not only passively provide any information but can actually compute quantities derived from the solution.
-They are executed once at the end of each time step and, unlike all the other plugins discussed above, there can be an arbitrary number of active postprocessors in the same program (for the plugins discussed in previous sections it was clear that there is always exactly one material model, geometry model, etc.).
+Postprocessors are arguably the most complex and powerful of the plugins available in ASPECT since they do not only passively provide information that enters the simulation as parameters or boundary conditions, but can actually compute quantities derived from the solution.
+They are executed once at the end of each time step (or at the end of nonlinear iterations); there can be an arbitrary number of active postprocessors in the same program.

 ## Motivation.